MonashBioinformaticsPlatform/enrichment_analysis_workshop/content/content/enrichment.md

 'GO Biological Process (BP) complete' annotation set.

 PANTHER prompts for the background set after hitting next.
 Under _Upload List_ Browse for the text file (linked above) that contains background genes in *ensemblID* format.

+Once one test has been run, you can try out other annotation sets (or parameters) from the dropdown list on the results page - different GO sets, PANTHER pathways e.t.c

 ##### Question